Mortlach, Saskatchewan

 Mortlach (/ˈmɔːrtlæk/) is a village in the Canadian province of Saskatchewan within the Rural Municipality of Wheatlands No. 163 and Census Division No. 7.
-The village is located on the Trans Canada Highway about 40 km west of the City of Moose Jaw.
-Thunder Creek (one of the rivers that flows into Moose Jaw) passes the community to the north where it is joined by Sandy Creek.
+The village is on Saskatchewan Highway 1 about 40 km west of the city of Moose Jaw.
+Thunder Creek passes the community to the north, where it is joined by Sandy Creek.
 Mortlach became a village on April 19, 1906, and is one of two towns in Saskatchewan to have been incorporated as a town (April 1, 1913) to then be reverted to village status on January 1, 1949; the other is the village of Alsask.